Explore Sharia-Compliant Mortgage Options in Dubai

 Top Islamic Mortgage Providers in Dubai

 In Islam, money comes with a unique set of rules.
 You can gain monetary benefits only when there is fair trade happening.
 Under Sharia law, making more money from money is prohibited.
-Therefore, the Islamic mortgage system, which is also referred to as a halal mortgage, is technically not a traditional mortgage.
+Therefore, the Islamic mortgage system is technically not a traditional mortgage.
 Rather, it is a home financing structure based on a lease or sale agreement between a lender and a customer.
 In such situations, there is no interest payable.

 In this way, Muslim buyers can engage in property transactions without obstructing their faith.

-Navigating through a halal mortgage is a relatively straightforward process.
+Navigating through an Islamic mortgage is a relatively straightforward process.

 In this process, a designated bank will buy a property for the buyer and either take rent from the buyer until the entire property value has been paid or sell it back to the buyer for a higher price.
 In this plan, despite paying in instalments, the buyer does not pay any interest.

-A halal mortgage, like a regular one, will require the signing of a contract between both parties once they have agreed upon a property price.
-Typically, the buyer gives the bank a deposit amount, which can range from 5% to 35% of the total property value.
+An Islamic mortgage, like a regular one, will require the signing of a contract between both parties once they have agreed upon a property price.
+Typically, the buyer gives the bank a deposit amount, which can range from 20% to 40% of the total property value.

 Until the buyer has paid off the entire property amount, the property legally belongs to the bank (or the lender).
 While rental rates in an Islamic mortgage are subject to fluctuation, these products generally have a fixed payment period in the contract, much like a standard mortgage.